bird-house/flyingpigeon/docs/source/descriptions/analogues.rst

 Analogues of circulation
 ------------------------

 Analogues of circulation provide a versatile tool to investigate the relation between climate variables (such as temperature or precipitation) and large-scale atmospheric circulation patterns (SLP or Zg (h)).
-The depoyed software in the analogues processes are the circulation analogue simulation tool (`CASTf90 <https://github.com/sradanov/castf90>`_).
+The deployed software in the analogues processes are the circulation analogue simulation tool (`CASTf90 <https://github.com/sradanov/castf90>`_).

-Methode:
+Method:
 ........

 Here should come a bit of a method description.

-Processes identifiers:
+Process identifiers:
 .....................

   * **Analogues_reanalyses:**
-      Includes a preselection of reanalyses pressure data ( sea surface or geopotential hight) This process fetches the data based on the selected reanalyses dataset and variable, so no input files has to be provided by the user.
+      Includes a preselection of reanalyses pressure data (sea surface or geopotential height) This process fetches the data based on the selected reanalyses dataset and variable, so no input file has to be provided by the user.
   * **Analogues_model:**
       Is designed to analyse a climte model data set.
-The location of the input files has to be provided by the user (using the ESGF serach interface is possible).
+The location of the input files has to be provided by the user (using the ESGF search interface is possible).
   * **Analogues_compare:**
       To search analogue days in a climte model dataset for given days in a reanalyses dataset.
   * **Analogues_viewer:**
-      Analougs data output as an txt file can be visualized in a html page with interactive graphics.
+      Analogues data output as a text file can be visualized in an html page with interactive graphics.

 Input parameter: